Our Story

 Challenging Times: Poor People’s Campaign

-In 1980, NYAPC called its first female associate pastor, The Rev. Rose A. Mitchell.
+In 1979, NYAPC called its first female assistant pastor, The Rev. Rosemary C. Mitchell.
 New York Avenue Church has been served by a continuing line of female ordained pastors since the Mitchell pastorate.

 Reverend Craig’s emphasis on pastoral care, social action, cooperative leadership, and congregational healing after the previous tumultuous 25 years set the foundation for later congregational growth.
 He led the two-year deliberations of a Task Force on Sexuality and the Session unanimously voted to become a More Light Congregation and join the Covenant Network, thereby affirming its commitment to the LBGTQ+ community’s full membership, participation, and leadership in the NYAPC.